elvis-epx/pictdiff/README.md

 ![Original image](https://raw.githubusercontent.com/elvis-epx/pictdiff/master/img/diffinv.png)

-There is a Python reference implementation.
+There is a Python reference implementation, and implementations in other languages: Rust, Go and Node.js.
-The Rust implementation runs 100x faster, and the Go version runs 60x faster (I accept optimization suggestions).
+Currently, the Rust version is the fastest (100x the reference implementation).

 How to use the Python version: